Top CNAPP Solutions in 2025: Navigating the Product Landscape

 • Automated Remediation and Incident Response: Enable automated playbooks for rapid response, containment, and mitigation of threats and incidents, minimizing manual intervention and accelerating recovery times.

-In this section, we’ll explore five leading CNAPP solutions, highlighting their unique strengths, architectures, and core capabilities.
+In this section, we’ll explore five CNAPP solutions (in no specific order), highlighting their unique strengths, architectures, and core capabilities.
 Consider leveraging a proof of concept (PoC)—such as a demo or trial—to determine the best fit for your enterprise.

 Wiz CNAPP